Cognigy/Documentation/docs/en/docs/ai/xApp/getting-started.md

 ##  Form data collection: Advanced

-In this part of the tutorial, you will learn how to collect email addresses from users via a voice channel and implement SMS functionality to send a link to the app via SMS.
+In this part of the tutorial, you will learn how to collect email addresses from users via a voice channel and implement SMS functionality to send a link to the xApp via SMS.

 ### Prerequisites